-- Certainty Gain an understanding of rhetoric together with skills and competencies related to measurement, and confidence in communication and metrology so you can accurately and effectively assert your claims.
-Information - Merge your responsibilities as an ethical engineer and a global citizen, and learn how to design, complete and communicate experimental work.
-Learn to understand the human, social, ethical, and political systems that affect the culture of communication in engineering and beyond. - Making It Happen Learn how to be observant, how to follow a design process, and how to communicate through technical drawing.
-Learn to master observation and graphical communication tools such as engineering drawing, computer aided design, and the design process.
-Creativity In A Team - Master the specific skills and competencies of effective teamwork and creativity that you can deploy in personal and professional contexts. - 3.
-Managing Engineering Learn to use the methodologies and tools used in technical project management, and how to combine aesthetic and functional requirements into effective designs.
+- Certainty Gain an understanding of rhetoric together with skills and competencies related to measurement, and confidence in communication and metrology so you can accurately and effectively assert your claims. - 2.
+Making It Happen Learn how to be observant, how to follow a design process, and how to communicate through technical drawing.
+Learn to master observation and graphical communication tools such as engineering drawing, computer aided design, and the design process. - Managing Engineering Learn to use the methodologies and tools used in technical project management, and how to combine aesthetic and functional requirements into effective designs.